Jeff Beck is coming to Chelsea, here's how to see the guitar god

 How to get tickets

-Tickets are available from the Live at Chelsea site or by visiting My Ticket.
+Tickets are available from Ticketmaster here, the Live at Chelsea site or by visiting My Ticket.

 Hospitality packages are also available.